cwqt/refract/README.md

 ## Disclaimer

 - Only tested on `mysql`
-- Doesn't have all features, yet (PRs welcome!)
+- Doesn't have all features yet (PRs welcome!)
-- Made in two weekends while drinking 🥴